Ruth Tunstall Grant: Collections and archives

 Her paintings are in the collections of the de Saisset Museum, Santa Clara University, Santa Clara, California; the San Jose Museum of Art; the Triton Museum, Santa Clara, California; the University of Dallas; and the African American Museum of Dallas.

 The African American Museum and Library at Oakland (AAMLO) has Tunstall Grant's papers and electronic archives.

 Awards and recognition

 She received a 1987 Santa Clara County’s Woman of Achievement Award in the Arts.

 She was presented an Alain Locke Award for Excellence in the Arts in 1999 from the Detroit Institute of Arts, Detroit, Michigan.

 The Children’s Shelter of Santa Clara County, a program that provided fine art instruction for abused and abandoned children of which Tunstall Grant was founder and director, received the EA Taller Award for the Art Education Program.

 Her artworks have appeared in the following publications: Art International Magazine, The Bay City Times, The New York Times, The Sacramento Bee, New York Amsterdam News, The San Jose Mercury News, Metro, and Afro-American Artist.

-Tunstall Grant is included in Who’s Who Among Black Americans, 1977–78, 1980–81, 81–82, 83–84, 85–86.
+Solo exhibitions

+Her work has been featured in many invitational group exhibitions as well as solo shows at national and international venues such as: